 When a loved one is killed on the job, workers’ compensation insurance offers their family some financial protection in the form of death benefits.
 This financial protection is meant to support you through your difficult time of loss and mourning so your family can take time to focus on healing and get back on your feet.
 The workers’ compensation program also protects employers because workplace fatalities are sometimes beyond their control.
 In many tragic situations, a third party besides the employer may have taken part in your loved one’s death.
 In such cases, Rutter Mills can help define the cause of death and help family members file a wrongful death lawsuit.

-There is no question that workers in certain occupations are more vulnerable to fatal job accidents than others.
-However, any employee might lose their life at work.
-A fatal fall, for example, can happen anywhere, and unfortunately, so can a violent attack.
+There is no question: workers in certain occupations are more vulnerable to fatal job accidents than others.
+The construction industry poses exceptional risks.
+However, any employee might lose life at work.
+A fatal fall, for example, can happen anywhere.
+Unfortunately, so can a violent attack.

-The statute of limitations for filing a wrongful death lawsuit in the Commonwealth is two years.
-It is critical to seek legal counsel as soon as possible.
-Winning a wrongful death lawsuit depends on obtaining evidence before it can disappear–such as surveillance videos– or interviewing eyewitnesses.
+Seeking financial support during your time of loss is paramount.
+The deadline, or statute of limitations, for filing a wrongful death lawsuit in Chesapeake is two years, so it’s critical to seek legal counsel as soon as possible.
+Once you have a lawyer on your side, they can immediately start helping you obtain evidence before it can disappear, such as surveillance videos or getting eyewitness interviews.